rafaello7/debian-installer-nanopi-m3/README.md

-## Debian installer for FriendlyARM NanoPi M3
+## Ubuntu installer for FriendlyARM NanoPi M3

 The installer was also tested to work on NanoPC T3.
 The NanoPC T3 board contains emmc card and the installation may be done also on emmc.

-### How to install Debian using the installer
+### How to install Ubuntu using the installer

-Download installation image from [releases](https://github.com/rafaello7/debian-installer-nanopi-m3/releases) page.
+Download installation image from [releases](https://github.com/rafaello7/ubuntu-installer-nanopi-m3/releases) page.
 Get an empty micro SD card.
-This may be the target card on which Debian will be installed, but this is not required.
+This may be the target card on which Ubuntu will be installed, but this is not required.
 Write the installation image directly to the SD card.
 For example, on Linux system it may be done by run the following command as root:

-	cat debian-installer-nanopi.img >/dev/sdX
+	cat ubuntu-installer-nanopi.img >/dev/sdX

 Where sdX is the SD card device.
 Insert the SD card into SD card slot on NanoPi.
 Plug monitor, keyboard and mouse.
 Power on the device.
 Wait until installer boots (this may take some time).